Your powers of attention: fooled!

 Change blindness and inattentional blindness both show that our perception depends on much more than creating a mental replica of all of the visual details of the world.
 Noticing and remembering every detail would be impossible, so our brains automatically try to hold onto only the most relevant information.

 The best magicians take advantage of the limits of our attention.
-Apollo Robbins, a master pickpocket (who uses this skill to enrich himself only indirectly, by performing), can surreptitiously steal wallets and watches from people even when they know what he’s up to.
+Apollo Robbins, a master pickpocket (who uses this skill to enrich himself only indirectly, by performing), can surreptitiously steal wallets and watches from people .
 He does it by using his speech, eyes, and hands to direct his victim’s attention away from his trickery—a strategy known as misdirection.
 In 2011, Robbins co-authored a study with Stephen Macknik and colleagues at the Barrow Neurological Institute in Phoenix.
 The researchers tracked participants’ eye movements while they watched a movie of Robbins making a coin disappear:

 The viewers were more likely to figure out how the trick worked when Robbins used a straight hand motion, rather than a curved one, the study found.
 The researchers don’t fully understand why, but it might be because the curved motion misdirects the viewer more than the straight motion does.
 They point to other studies showing that curved lines are more likely to grab our attention—and activate neurons—than straight lines are.

 There are many things in the outside world that we don’t generally need to pay much attention to—tiny changes in temperature or wind speed, say.
 Other stimuli are so important that our brains have evolved specialized mechanisms for processing them as quickly and efficiently as possible.
 Social information—such as facial expressions, gender discriminations, and speech comprehension—belongs in the latter category.